 The North Bethesda Transportation Center provides free services to employers, employees, residents and visitors in Grosvenor, White Flint, Twinbrook, Executive Boulevard, and Rock Spring Park.

 The North Bethesda TMD office will help you a Transportation Benefits Program for you worksite.
 Please contact the TMD staff for more information:

 Traci McPhail, firstname.lastname@example.org

 On the Web: nbtc.org

-Three Metro Stations serve the North Bethesda area – Twinbrook, White Flint, and Grosvenor.
+Three Metro Stations serve the North Bethesda area – Twinbrook, North Bethesda (formerly White Flint), and Grosvenor-Strathmore.
 On an average weekday, more than 25,000 trips are made in and out of these Metrorail stations.
 There are 13 Ride On bus routes, 6 Metrobus routes, and shuttlebus service to North Bethesda’s 3 Metro Stations, taxi service, and opportunities for carpools, vanpools, biking, walking, teleworking and flextime.

 Traffic Mitigation Plans:

 Employers in North Bethesda are encouraged to contact the North Bethesda TMD office to obtain assistance with their Traffic Mitigation Plan (TMP).